facetdigital/exif-js/README.md

 Please refer to the [source code](exif.js) for more advanced usages such as getting image data from a [File/Blob](https://developer.mozilla.org/en/docs/Web/API/Blob) object (`EXIF.readFromBinaryFile`).

 ## Contributions
 This is an [open source project](LICENSE.md).
-Please contribute by forking this repo and issueing a pull request.
+Please contribute by forking this repo and issuing a pull request.
 The project has had notable contributions already, like reading ITPC data.

-You can also contribute by [filing bugs or new features please issue](/exif-js/issues).
+You can also contribute by [filing bugs or new features please issue](https://github.com/exif-js/exif-js/issues).
 Or improve the documentation.
 Please update this README when you do a pull request of proposed changes in base functionality.